 Hi there!
 This is the page where I describe in brief terms, how the game is played and refereed.
 I decided NOT to go with the standard D20 method of game play used in D&D and Pathfinder etc. Though I mean no disrespect to role-playing pioneers like Gygax and Arneson, who paved the way with such systems, I had always felt that there were many elements of game play that I wanted to change or amend.
-However, customizing the D20 system to suite my needs felt a bit like playing "Jenga".
+Trying to customize the D20 system to suite my needs felt a bit like playing "Jenga".
 Every time I removed an existing rule, I risked the collapse of the old system.
 So, I decided to create my own unique game system from scratch.
 Sink or swim, I would own this project from top to bottom.
 That being said, certain design elements will ofcourse seem familiar to all role-playing games.
 ANKUR is a class-based system, characters have Aptitude stats depicting their natural abilities, characters posses skills, engage in conflict resolution through die rolls, and rewards are given for making choices consistent with their character's motivations and morality.
-The aim of any game system is to allow the players embark on a journey of discovery and to have fun in the process.
+The aim of any game system is to allow the players to embark on a journey of discovery and to have fun in the process.
 I hope that I can accomplish that with this game.

 Stats and their range: In ANKUR ability stats are referred to as "Aptitudes".
 There are 8 Aptitudes in ANKUR that exemplify a character's innate abilities (5 physical & 3 mental).
 The 8 Aptitudes are: Brawn, Agility, Perception, Toughness, Speed, Intellect, Influence, and Spirit.
 In the ANKUR game world, all Aptitude scores range from 1 to 5 (1 = Below Average, 2 = Average, 3 = Above average, 4 = Heroic, 5 = Divine) .
 Some characters have minimum or maximum Aptitude requirements.
 Any character may spend experience points to increase Aptitude scores, but no player character may possess an Aptitude higher than 5.
 Some creatures and non-player characters however, may have Aptitudes above 5.